Is it worth building a hybrid/cross-platform app in 2019?

 What’s the difference between a hybrid and a native mobile application?

 A hybrid app acts as a web application inside of a native application.
-I know, at first it might sound confusing, but to put it in perspective, such an app (if desired) can be accessed through your mobile web browser and it will still be usable.
-The reason most developers choose to run hybrid apps using a native app wrapper (which is essentially an isolated instance of the platform’s web browser on steroids or Native UI components) is to gain native access to essential components such as geolocation, storage or camera.
+I know, at first it might sound confusing.
+But to put it in perspective, such an appcan be accessed through your mobile web browser.
+And… it will still be usable.
+The reason most developers choose to run hybrid apps using a native app wrapper […] Which is essentially an isolated instance of the platform’s web browser on steroids or Native UI components […] is to gain native access to essential components such as geolocation, storage or camera.
 In other words, the web application performs the logic while the app warper facilitates access to iOS or Android components.
 Hybrid apps are usually written on frameworks such as Ionic or Apache Cordova.

 As compared to hybrid apps a native application is built as per each platform and has direct access to the platform’s components.
-This is why native applications are snappier, work seamlessly with your camera, storage and GPS.
-In addition, these have a better User Experience since they are forced to use default platform UI guidelines and standards, making the app more familiar to an Android or iOS user.
+This is why native applications are snappier & work seamlessly with your camera, storage and GPS.
+These have a better User Experience.
+That is, because they use default platform UI guidelines and standards.
+No wonder the app seems more familiar to an Android or iOS user.
 Needless to say: due to the fact that each app is written on the platform’s codebase (Java/Kotlin for Android and SWIFT/Objective-C for iOS), native applications are superior in matters of performance since there is no middle-mile (the app warper) between the backend’s API and system components.
-With these in mind – if you’re not ready to compromise on the UI or the app’s performance, the native approach is an obvious choice.
+With these in mind – if you’re not ready to compromise on the UI or the app’s performance […] the native approach is an obvious choice.

 |Comparison Margin||Native Applications||Hybrid / Cross-platform Applications|

 |HTML, CSS, Java Script|

 |# of environments||Separate environments/code as per each platform||One environment for all platforms – write once, run everywhere|